solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![CIR’s [concept blaster.](https://github.com/solidi/hl-mods/tree/b57c4f608782014af36b88587f894c892829be76/cold-ice-resurrection/models/pulsegun)](images/34-69.gif)

-The work was of much higher quality than the first versions, and the maturity of the approach was light-years ahead than when we started.
-We matured as developers.
+The work was of higher quality than the first versions, and the maturity of the approach was light-years ahead than when we started.
+We grew as developers.
 The *evolution* was tangible.

 Hundreds of hours of work were labored over the project between contributors.